-Also known as Dutch Shuffleboard, Sjoelbak is a game played mainly in The Netherlands, Belgium and Germany.
+Also known as Dutch Shuffleboard, Sjoelbak is the board for a games called Sjoelen played mainly in The Netherlands, Belgium and Germany.

 Note: 1 yard = 3 feet = 36 inches = 0.9144 metres.